ghjoss/ProductOfFour/README.md

 in a parameters file, ProductOfFour.json.
 All progressive differences from 1 to to a difference(increment) specified in the parameters file.
 It runs for about 17 minutes on a PC with a core i7 CPU running at 2.4Ghz.
 The program can generate over 5000 files, but the maximum number of files can be limited by a setting in the parameters file.
+The generated files are stored in .zip archives to save disk space.
+After being stored in an archive, each generated file is deleted.

 For each of the differences there are two files generated.
 One of these files is a .csv file and one is a simple text file.
 The file names start with "Diff_" and denote the difference.
 Thus for a difference of 1, the files are Diff_1.csv and Diff_1.txt.